AndreyRudakov87/Andrey-Rudakov/README.md

 Summary

-   More classes completed on weekdays than on weekends
+   More classes completed on weekdays than on weekends, Some students have negative balances - necessary to check data base Link

 Contact information: